 The Administration Officer provides a supporting role to the Seniors Rights Victoria team who are engaged in legal, advocacy, education and project work.

-The Administration Officer will work closely with the Manager for Seniors Rights Victoria and our highly skilled staff in the coordination and management of client information systems and, ensuring the office is operating effectively through an efficient and well-functioning work environment.
+The Administration Officer will work closely with the Manager for Seniors Rights Victoria and our highly skilled staff in the coordination and management of client information systems and ensuring the office is operating effectively through an efficient and well-functioning work environment.

 RESPONSIBILITIES: